scottgasch/pyutils/docs/pyutils.rst

 Documentation
 -------------

 The documentation you're browsing was created by Sphinx based largely on extracted code comments.
 It's available at:

     https://wannabe.guru.org/pydocs/pyutils/pyutils.html

 Support
 -------

-If you find a bug or have a question, please email me (scott.gasch@gmail.com).
-I have not yet set up any more official bug tracker because there's no need yet.
+Drop me a line if you are using this, `find a bug <https://github.com/scottgasch/pyutils/issues>`__, have a question, or have a suggestion:

+  --Scott Gasch (`scott.gasch@gmail.com <mailto://scott.gasch@gmail.com>`__)

 Subpackages
 -----------